 To apply to change residency classification, students must complete the Residency Questionnaire form and provide documentation within 30 calendar days of the beginning of the quarter for which they have registered.
-Residency forms and regulations are available in the Enrollment Services Office.
+Residency forms and regulations are available in the Enrollment Services Office or on the website.